statichunt/statichunt/content/themes/astro-safeshield.md

 author: Themefisher
 author_link: https://themefisher.com/
 date: 2024-11-23T00:00:00.000Z
+description: >-
-description: SafeShield Astro is designed specifically for IT and Software businesses.
+  SafeShield Astro is designed specifically for IT and Software businesses.
   Built with the power of Tailwind CSS, it features a sleek and contemporary design that delivers a seamless user experience.
 Its clean layout and optimized performance make it an ideal choice for IT companies looking to create a high-impact online presence.
 ssg:
   - Astro
 css:
   - Tailwind
+ui: []
 cms:
   - Markdown
 category:
   - Business
   - Saas
 draft: false
-Home_weight:
+Home_weight: null
-weight:
+weight: null
 ---

-## Key-Features:
+## Key-Features

 - 13+ Premium Pages
 - Highly customizable